iechor/docs/content/desktop/extensions-sdk/architecture/metadata.md

 ### UI section

-The `ui` section defines a new tab that's added to the dashboard in Docker Desktop.
+The `ui` section defines a new tab that's added to the dashboard in iEchor Desktop.
 It follows the form:

 ```json
 "ui":{